-- (a) The DHBs and the ASMS acknowledge the importance of Te Tiriti o Waitangi as the constitutional basis of the relationship between Māori and the Crown, and the unique status of Māori as tangata whenua of Aotearoa/New Zealand. - (b) The DHBs and the ASMS are committed to implementing Te Tiriti o Waitangi between Māori and the Crown and will promote and enable an understanding of the principles and their implementation in the workplace. - (c) The parties obligations include: - (i) Developing a good understanding of the needs and aspirations of whānau, hapū, iwi and Māori communities, including through building awareness of the aims of He Korowai Oranga the Māori Health Strategy and the Māori Health Action Plan. - (ii) Developing the capability (skills, knowledge and behaviour) required to engage meaningfully with Māori. - (iii) Developing within a supporting environment, knowledge of Te Tiriti o Waitangi and Te Ao Māori and how this applies in the context of the work we do and the communities we serve. - (iv) encouraging the development in, and the promotion of, Te Reo Māori.
+- (a) The employer and the Association acknowledge the importance of Te Tiriti o Waitangi as the constitutional basis of the relationship between Māori and the Crown, and the unique status of Māori as tangata whenua of Aotearoa/New Zealand. - (b) The employer and the Association are committed to implementing Te Tiriti o Waitangi between Māori and the Crown and will promote and enable an understanding of the principles and their implementation in the workplace. - (c) The parties obligations include: - Developing a good understanding of the needs and aspirations of whānau, hapū, iwi and Māori communities, including through building awareness of the aims of He Korowai Oranga - the Māori Health Strategy and the Māori Health Action Plan. - (ii) Developing the capability (skills, knowledge and behaviour) required to engage meaningfully with Māori. - (iii) Developing within a supporting environment, knowledge of Te Tiriti o Waitangi and Te Ao Māori and how this applies in the context of the work we do and the communities we serve. - (iv) encouraging the development in, and the promotion of, Te Reo Māori.